Vietnam.vn - Nền tảng quảng bá Việt Nam

 Change your lifestyle

-If you have just been diagnosed with diabetes, started taking a new medication, started eating foods you didn’t eat before, or made other changes, you may need to check your blood sugar more often.
+If you have just been diagnosed with diabetes, started a new medication, eaten foods you didn't eat before, or made other changes, you may need to check your blood sugar more often.
 These changes may include gaining or losing weight, exercising more or less, or changing the type of insulin you use.
-People who are changing their treatment regimen should check more often throughout the day.
+People who are changing their treatment regimen should check their blood sugar more often during the day.

 Blood sugar at diagnosis